kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/was8/README.md

   - Click search and select users.
   - Use the arrows to move the selected users/groups to the right hand box.
   - Click ok and save to master configuration and restart the server.

+   Try the following if you want to grant access to any user having one or more of the app. roles:

+   - Check all the app. roles.
+   - Click on _Map Special Subjects_ and select the _All Authenticated in Application's Realm_ option.

 * Create users